Finder makes money from featured partners, but editorial opinions are our own.

 6. National Bank (National Bank of Canada)

-These top five banks (or big six banks, if you include National Bank), serve millions of customers each year.
-These top banks in Canada offer a wide range of personal and business financial products and together own the largest ATM networks in Canada.
+These Big 5 Banks (or Big 6, if you include National Bank), serve millions of customers each year.
+The biggest banks in Canada offer a wide range of personal and business financial products and together own the largest ATM networks in the country.

 BMO